 The Linnean Society of London

-The Linnean Society of London aims to promote the study of all aspects of the biological sciences, with particular emphasis on evolution, taxonomy, biodiversity and sustainability.
-The Society has several awards and grants available to acknowledge and encourage excellence in these fields.
+The Linnean Society of London aims to promote the study of biological sciences.
+The Society has several awards and grants available to acknowledge and encourage excellence in this field.

 Marketing Results offers a digital marketing scholarship of $2,000 AUD for full-time and part-time students.